 Hoberman describes data models in three different general categories—conceptual, logical, and physical.

-• A conceptual data model represents business need within a defined scope.
+• A conceptual data model represents business needs within a defined scope.

 • A logical data model represents the business solution.